 Issue: The Petrochem oil refinery, positioned at the mouth of the Ojai Valley, proposes expansion of its refining operations.
-The refinery already emits pollutants into the valley, where they degrade precarious air quality.
+The refinery emits pollutants into the valley, where they degrade already-poor air quality.

 Issue: The Fannont and later the hrtel developments are proposed near Lake Casitas, entailing 12-13 large homes to be constructed along the intake wat_erway to the lake, each on an 80-acre parcel.
 This poses an imminent threat to the quality of Lake Casitas water, along wi the permanent loss of public access to 1,600 acres of open space bordering the Los Padres National Forest.

 Outcome: After long legal struggles between the developers and groups formed to limit or halt their proposals, the Ojai Valley Land Conservancy purchases the 1,600-acre property using state grants and citizen contributions totaling nearly $4 million.
-Today this Ventura River Preserve welcomes public hikers and horseback riders yearround, and is becoming a showplace for habitat restoration.
+Today this Ventura River Preserve welcomes public hikers and other recreationalists year-round, and is becoming a showplace for habitat restoration.

 Issue: A super-regional landfill site is proposed just south of the Ojai Valley, in Weldon Canyon, by Waste Management, Inc. The issue involves an imminent threat to the Ojai Valley airshed due to hundreds of proposed trash truck deliveries per day.